tprrt/meta-exiguous/meta-exiguous/README.rst

 - E lxc                 meta-virtualization

-- D pkg-tpm             meta-measured
+- D pkg-tpm             meta-exiguous (a fork of recipes from meta-measured)

-- E makedumpfile        meta-exiguous (imported from meta-cgl)
+- E makedumpfile        meta-exiguous (a fork of recipes from meta-cgl)
 - E thermald            meta-exiguous

 Optimization